ericanderson2/paint-by-numbers/README.md

 ## MVP Demo

-To try out this project, follow these steps:
+To try out this project, follow the following steps and then fill out [this feedback survey](https://forms.gle/AhEX5FMFmoHsNbpy9):

 Clone the repository to your machine.
 You will need to install Java to run this program.